 Best view: Pick your favorite spot near one of the launch sites and arrive early for the free event.
 Prime viewing locations include Shelter Island, Harbor Island, North Embarcadero, Seaport Village in San Diego, and the Coronado Ferry Landing in Coronado.

-Celebrate all day: Don't miss the Fourth of July Parade on Gleneden Beach or the Patriotic Pops concert at Newport High School.
+Celebrate all day: Don't miss the Fourth of July Parade on Gleneden Beach or the Fourth of July concert at Newport High School.
 There are no tickets or reservations, so arrive early.
 Doors open at 3 p.m., and the show starts at 4 p.m.